Charlie's Angels: Comics

 Two British comic strip versions were produced.
 The first appeared in the Polystyle publication Target in April 1978, drawn by John Canning.
 Target was a sister title to the long-running TV Comic aimed at older children and featuring TV action and crime shows of the day.
 Proving unpopular, it folded in August and merged back into TV Comic where Canning's Angels strip continued until October 1979.
 The second strip was printed in Junior TV Times Look-in, debuting in November 1979 (as soon as Polystyle's deal expired), written by Angus Allan and drawn by Jim Baikie and Bill Titcombe.

 In June 2018, a six-issue limited comic book series based on the television series was launched by Dynamite Entertainment.
 A crossover comic book series with Charlie's Angels and The Bionic Woman, titled Charlie's Angels vs. the Bionic Woman was released on July 3, 2019.

+50th year reunion

+Actresses Kate Jackson, Jaclyn Smith and Cheryl Ladd reunited at the PaleyFest LA on April 6, 2026, to celebrate the golden anniversary of Charlie's Angels.
+They shared personal anecdotes about their time in the 1970s series.